Monthly Archives: February 2010

 Will the Ramu mine be another big rip off – just like Lihir?

-With community outrage over revelations about the true size and value of the Ramu nickel deposit still simmering, figures released by the Lihir gold mine in New Ireland province, Papua New Guinea, which delivered a US$500 million profit in 2009, … Continue reading
+With community outrage over revelations about the true size and value of the Ramu nickel deposit still simmering, figures released by the Lihir gold mine in New Ireland province, Papua New Guinea, which delivered a US$500 million profit in 2009, reveal the extent to which other mining companies are profiting from their extraction operations.

 3 Comments